RIN-POKO/serial-gps-reader/README.md

 # serial-gps-reader

 This project is a lightweight C++ application designed to interface with GPS devices via serial communication.
-It reads, validates, and parses NMEA-formatted GPS data in real-time, providing key location information such as latitude, longitude, altitude, and fix type.
+It is specifically developed and tested for the Beitian BE-180 GPS module, but it may also work with other NMEA-compatible GPS devices.
+The program reads, validates, and parses NMEA-formatted GPS data in real-time, providing key location information such as latitude, longitude, altitude, and fix type.

 ## Features